The “D” Word. DROUGHT. Why is it here? And when will it go away?

 - The first phase of a new pipeline being constructed to transport water from Lake Texoma to NTMWD’s water treatment plant located in Wylie, Texas, will not be completed until January 2014.

 Consequently, even with a few large spring storms, it is unlikely regional water supplies will recover to average conditions this summer.
 Droughts are unpredictable and can last anywhere from a few months to a few years.
-Drought conditions in Texas are forecast to continue throughout the summer for most of our State.
+Drought conditions in Texas are forecast to continue throughout 2013 for most of our State.
 While we hope that the forecast is wrong and the coming months prove to be filled with moisture, the time to prepare for drought is upon us.

 Frisco's water provider, the NTMWD, is focused on carefully managing our water supplies and asking customers to reduce their water use both indoors and outdoors.
-By following Frisco’s STAGE 3 mandatory outdoor water restrictions, which begin June 1, 2013, you will be helping in the community effort to protect and manage our existing water supplies.
+By following Frisco’s STAGE 3 mandatory outdoor water restrictions, which began June 1, 2013, you will be helping in the community effort to protect and manage our existing water supplies.
 See Frisco's Frequently asked Questions about the drought and a recent presentation for the water supply update.

 Drought Updates and Forecast